 Coming Ho Chi Minh City, foreign tourists are particularly interested in Uncle Hoa House a unique architectural work.
 Today, this palace functions as the Fine Arts Museum which is one of Top 12 museums in Ho Chi Minh City and worth a visit.

-Address: 97A Pho Duc Chinh, Nguyen Thai Binh Ward, District 1, Ho Chi Minh City.
+Address: 97A Pho Duc Chinh Street, Nguyen Thai Binh Ward, District 1, Ho Chi Minh City.
 It is only a few hundred meters from Ben Thanh Market, Independence Palace or Saigon Notre Dame Cathedal and Ho Chi Minh City Museum.

 Entrance fee: 30,000 VND

-The building of the museum, with a letter U shaped design, has 3 floors made of concrete material and the thickness is 40cm or 60cm.
+The 1st building (main building) of the museum, with a letter U shaped design, has 3 floors made of concrete material and the thickness is 40-60cm.
 The building has 99 doors and windows.
 It looks rather majestic but friendly because of the graceful motifs and patterns and gentle colors.

 The building architecture is a harmonious combination of Western architecture and Eastern architecture.
 The details are bold West like the concrete balconies, the curling iron staircases, the floor covered with flower bricks, the stairs covered with marble, some windows set with colorful glass.
 The details are bold East like the red yin and yang tiles, the roof decorated with ceramics, the two main doors having parallel sentences, the upper part of each window having a circle frame in the middle with a swastika.

 - The ground floor: used as a working office and a painting display room, an art shop, an area for visitors to write their testimonials.

 You might like this Top 12 museums in Ho Chi Minh City